Thursday, January 22, 2015

 On the food bar, there was Mac & cheese, & Fiesta Salad, with all the beer on tap and soda that you could drink.

-There were about seven different kinds of wines and I sampled all of them but the only one that I liked was the white Zinfandel.
+There were about seven different kinds of wine, and I sampled all of them, but the only one I liked was the white Zinfandel.

 Hubby talked to another man about politics.

-We finished our wine went upstairs and soaked in a tub of hot water, watched some TV and went to bed.
+We finished our win, went upstairs, soaked in a tub of hot water, watched some TV, and went to bed.

 Day 2: Wednesday, January 21, 2015

-I ate an omelet, two sausage links, covered in syrup, a few walnuts, and diet coke.
-Hubby ate an omelet, two sausage links, ham, a burrito and drank a glass of orange juice.
+I ate an omelet, two sausage links, covered in syrup, a few walnuts, and a Diet Coke.
+Hubby ate an omelet, two sausage links, ham, a burrito, and drank a glass of orange juice.

-We went back upstairs grabbed our luggage; looking around to make sure we were not leaving anything and checked out.
+We went back upstairs, grabbed our luggage, looked around to make sure we were not leaving anything behind, and checked out.

-We thanked the woman at the register told her how much we enjoyed our stay and would defiantly return.
+We thanked the woman at the register, told her how much we enjoyed our stay, and said we would definitely return.

-Hubby drove us back to the public beach for one last walk on the sandy beach and where I could take some early morning pictures.
+Hubby drove us back to the public beach for one last walk on the sand and for me to take some early morning pictures.

 Gulf Shore Waves

-He then drove us to Orange Beach, FL so I could purchase 10.00 worth of scratch-offs.
-I won eighteen dollars that were eight dollars more than I started with.
+He then drove us to Orange Beach, FL, so I could purchase $10.00 worth of scratch-offs.
+I won eighteen dollars, which was eight dollars more than I started with.

-We rode back to Gulf Shores stopped at the restrooms at Gulf shore Park and then we're on our way home.
+We rode back to Gulf Shore, res stopped at the restrooms at Gulf Shore P, and then we're on our way home.

-We walked back to the van got inside to put our purchase in the back seat.
-I reached back for the banana bread for I wanted a slice but it was not in the bag.
+We walked back to the van,n inside, and put our purchase in the back seat.
+I reached back for the banana B, read, wanting a slice, but it was not in the bag.

 I walked back inside and told the woman at the register she had forgotten to give us one of our bags.

-She apologized and I said if I had not looked inside for the bread we would drove off without the bread and Molasses.
+She apologized, and I said that if I had not looked inside for the bread, we would have driven off without the bread and Molasses.

 I got a plastic knife to cut the bread from the bakery.

-We stopped a couple times at rest stops but did not stop again until we reached Athens.
+We stopped a couple of times at rest stops, but did not stop again until we reached Athens.

-In Athens, we stopped at DQ where I ordered a chili with cheese hot dog with onion rings and diet coke.
+In Athens, we stopped at DQ, where I ordered a chili with cheese hot dog with onion rings and a Diet Coke.

-Hubby ordered a hamburger with cheese, lettuce, tomato, onions, pickles with French fries and diet coke.
+Hubby ordered a hamburger with cheese, lettuce, tomato, onions, pickle, fries, and a Diet Coke.

-We had a wonderful trip, where we walked along the sandy beaches of Gulf Shores, watch the sun fade into the gulf, ate seafood at Lulu’s, tasted wine at Staybridge Suites, won $8 on scratch off ‘s in Orange Beach, had a restful sleep at Staybridge Suites and a safe ride home.
+We had a wonderful trip, where we walked along the Gulf's sandy beaches in Gulf Shores, watched the sun fade into the Gulf, ate seafood at Lulu's, tasted wine at Gulf Tasting Bridge, won $8 on scratch-offs in Orange Beach, had a restful sleep at Staybridge Suites, and had a safe ride home.

 Who could ask for more?